1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Radar_Target_Generation _and_Detection/README.md

 * Keep one half of the signal
 * Plot the output
 * There should be a peak at the initial position of the target

+The 2nd FFT is already implemented in the code.
+It will generate a Range Doppler Map as seen in the image below and it will be given by variable ‘RDM’.
+Next task is to implement the CFAR on this Range Doppler Map.